Petteri Nummelin

 Timo Petteri Nummelin (born November 25, 1972) is a Finnish former professional ice hockey defenceman who played in the National Hockey League for the Minnesota Wild and Columbus Blue Jackets.
 He was drafted by the Columbus Blue Jackets as their fifth-round pick, #133 overall, in the 2000 NHL Entry Draft.
+Internationally, he played for the Finland men's national ice hockey team, and was inducted into the IIHF Hall of Fame in 2024.

 Nummelin is the son of Timo Nummelin, a Finnish ice hockey hall of famer.

 Playing career

 Career in Finland

 Petteri Nummelin started playing ice hockey in his hometown Turku and played for a-junior team of TPS for 3 seasons after which he played for Kiekko-67 in the 1.
 Division.
 Nummelin debuted in the SM-Liiga during the 1992–93 Season which he spent playing partly for TPS and Reipas.
 Nummelin also played in Kiekko-67 and TPS A-Junior team during the season.
 After the 1992–93 season Nummelin stayed in TPS for 2 more seasons (93–95) and moved to play in Sweden after winning the world championship for Finland.